 "Bleep," the Narrator muttered, pulling out the bazooka.

 Suddenly, a paper aeroplane flew through the water (without dissolving... somehow) and hit the Narrator in the eye.
 The Narrator pulled the dry paper plane out, dragging bits of eyeball with it.

 The Narrator carefully extracted the plane from the Narrator's eyeball.

-The eyeball was most definitely not pulled out.
+The eyeball was most definitely not

 The Narrator is an experienced Save Scummer.

 The Narrator unfolded the paper and read what was written on it.